-- 9.53.06.
-A congregation considering a relocation shall confer with the bishop of the synod in which it is territorially located and the appropriate program unit of the churchwide organization before any steps are taken leading to such action.
+- 9.53.04.
+Each congregation shall take the necessary steps to protect its members and this church from liability. - 9.53.05.
+Congregations shall normally maintain a fiscal year of January 1 through December 31. - 9.53.06.
+A congregation considering a relocation shall confer with the bishop of the synod in which it is territorially located and the appropriate unit of the churchwide organization before any steps are taken leading to such action.
 The approval of the Synod Council shall be received before any such action is effected. - 9.53.07.
 Congregations shall have the right to petition this church.
 Any petition shall be addressed to the synod to which the congregation relates for response by the synod.
 By action of the Synod Council or Synod Assembly, petitions may be forwarded to the Church Council or Churchwide Assembly. - 9.53.08.
-A congregation considering development of an additional site to be used regularly for worship shall confer with the bishop of the synod in which it is territorially located and the appropriate program unit of the churchwide organization before any steps are taken leading to such action.

-9.60.
-TERMINATION OF RELATIONSHIP
+A congregation considering development of an additional site to be used regularly for worship shall confer with the bishop of the synod in which it is territorially located and the appropriate unit of the churchwide organization before any steps are taken leading to such action. - 9.60.
+TERMINATION OF RELATIONSHIP - 9.61.

-- 9.61.
 The relationship between a congregation and this church may be terminated in one of the following ways: - a.
 The congregation takes action to dissolve. - b.
 The congregation ceases to exist. - c.
 The congregation is no longer recognized by this church under the disciplinary provisions of Chapter 20. - d.
 The congregation terminates its relationship according to the procedure outlined in 9.62. - e.
 The membership of the congregation becomes so scattered or diminished in numbers as to make it impracticable for such congregation to fulfill the purposes for which it was organized.
 In such case, the synod, in order to protect the property from waste and deterioration, through the Synod Council or trustees appointed by it, may take charge and control of the property of the congregation to hold, manage, and convey the same on behalf of the synod.
-The congregation shall have the right to appeal the decision to the Synod Assembly.
+The congregation shall have the right to appeal the decision to the Synod Assembly. - 9.62.

-9.62.
 A congregation may terminate its relationship with this church by the following procedure: